Shrivastavadev/Retinal-Disease-detection-using-ML/README.md

 Automatic multi-disease detection models have showed promise in tackling the widespread issue of avoidable or undetected blindness and visual impairment.

-In this project, we propose a multi-disease detection pipeline for retinal disease identification, the pipeline was inspired from the work of [Muller et. al.]("https://www.nature.com/articles/s41467-021-25138-w") did and the modifications were done on their proposed pipeline along with construction of a new data set for better training and testing of the models used.
+In this project, we propose a multi-disease detection pipeline for retinal disease identification, the pipeline was inspired from the work of [Muller et. al.]("https://www.nature.com/articles/s41467-021-25138-w") and the modifications were done on their proposed pipeline along with construction of a new data set for better training and testing of the models used.
 The pipeline uses ensemble techniques that combines the prediction power of many heterogeneous deep convolutional neural network models using ensemble learning.

 Modern techniques including transfer learning, class weighting, real-time picture augmentation, and the use of focal loss are all incorporated into the pipeline.
-Moreover, we use ensemble learning methods including stacked logistic regression models, bagging via 5-fold cross-validation, and heterogeneous deep learning models.We were able to validate and show excellent accuracy and dependability of our pipeline.
+Moreover, we use ensemble learning methods including stacked logistic regression models, bagging via 5-fold cross-validation, and heterogeneous deep learning models.
+We were able to validate and show excellent accuracy and dependability of our pipeline.

 ## Proposed Pipeline